Cognigy/Documentation/docs/en/docs/ai/flow-nodes/ai-copilot/secure-forms-tile.md

 ## Description

-This Node creates a widget in the AI Copilot workspace for requesting credit-card information securely from an end user.
-Once integrated into a workspace, human agents will have the ability to request credit-card information from end-users by providing a pre-built xApp which let's the end-user enter credit-card information in a graphical way.
+This Node creates a widget in the AI Copilot workspace to securely request an end user's credit card information.
+Once the SecureForms widget is integrated into the workspace, human agents can request credit card information from end users by providing a pre-built xApp, allowing the end user to enter credit card information in a graphical way.

-Any credit-card information will be stored securely within our secure forms product which has been PCI certified.
+Any credit card information will be securely stored within the [Cognigy PCI Vault](../../../pci-vault/overview.md) product, which is PCI-certified.

 The Node must be integrated into the AI Copilot Flow, requiring only the Tile ID for configuration.